 This was the stretch of river we’d been most looking forward to: the Middle Rhine Valley, with castles at every turn, beautiful vineyards, charming villages and the Lorelei Rock.

 Nowhere else in the world will you see as many medieval castles in one place as on this unique stretch of the Rhine.
-This part of the Middle Rhine Valley is so special that it’s a UNESCO World Heritage Site.
+This part of the river is so special that the Middle Rhine Valley is a UNESCO Site.

 Castles, castles everywhere